ljdursi/ML-for-scientists/index.md

 ---

+## Training and Validation Hold Out Data

+Once a model has "touched" a hold-out data set, it's done.

+If you iterate on models or model selection having touched all the data, you're doing exactly the same thing as fitting a 50th-order polynomial to 52 data points and saying "See?
+Hardly any error!"

+* Once a model (family of models) has seen the validation data set, it's done; can't tune it any more.
+    * Otherwise, risk eternal torment, gnashing of teeth, etc.
+* Once a set of models (set of family of models) have been compared to on the test data set, they're done; no more model selection.
+    * Eternal torment, gnashing of teeth, etc.

+---

 ## Hands-On: Model Selection

 Use this validation-hold-out approach to generate a noisy data set, and choose a degree polynomial to fit the